x75/x75.github.io/_posts/2022-09-19-books-new-breed-darling.md

 ## Summary review

+> Totally outstanding book bringing an entirely new spin to how we can imagine, and thus invent and build, a symbiotic and meaningful life with robots.

 While fantasizing about the vision for jetpack cognition lab, on Jan 1st, 2020, I was noting down "a new breed of robots", with my own idea going more down the lines of the self-learning capacity we want to